Zliten

-Zliten (زليتن) is a city in Murqub District of Libya.
-It is located 175 km to the east of the capital of Tripoli.
+Zliten (زليتن) It is a city in the Murqub District of Libya, with a predominantly Arab population of around 65,203 as of 2025.
+The city lies approximately 175 km east of Tripoli.

 Geography

 The name Zliten is given to both the city and the whole area.
 As a city, Zliten is situated 175 km east of the capital, Tripoli, and about 35 km east of the ancient Roman city of Leptis Magna.
 It is about 60 km west of the city of Misrata and 40 km east of Khoms.
 It is spread over an area of about 8 km2.
 The former district of Zliten is widespread and covers an area of 3000 km2.
 It is surrounded by the Mediterranean in the north, Misrata in the east, Bani Walid in the south and Khoms in the west.